 Twitter: Use #NPSR and mention @ImprovEvery

-Afterparty: Johnny Brown’s Cafe and Bar: 138 Wickham St, Fortitude Valley – GOOGLE MAPS LINK
+Afterparty: Birdees: 608 Ann St, Fortitude Valley – GOOGLE MAPS LINK

 Please arrive with your pants ON.

 At the meeting time and place, a short leaflet will be handed out, which has on it a guide, the basic rules, and the train schedule.
-There will be two route options you can take with two schedules, you will be instructed which one you will take on the day.
-Both routes will converge together at Fortitude Valley station around 4:30pm.
+There will be multiple routes listed on the leaflet, you will be instructed which one you will take on the day.
+All routes will converge at Fortitude Valley station around 4:30pm.

 There will be people taking photos and recording video during the ride, and we will be using this footage to send to Improv Everywhere for the worldwide ride gallery.
 It will also be available online at a later date.
 If you do not want to be photographed or on video, do not participate.